Anskiy/jetsoftime/README.md

 Email:   cecilraster475@gmail.com

-IMPORTANT: Read this, Locations.txt and Key Items.txt before playing a seed.

 --ABOUT--

 Jets of Time is a remake of Wings of Time, with the intent of making the game more flexible for randomization while taking a few liberties with the gameplay.
 It is currently in development, expect progress to be posted here in the future!